Directors of Undergraduate Study / Program Advisors

 aka “major advisors” / “minor advisors” / “transfer credit advisors” / “program advisors”

-Directors of Undergraduate Studies are faculty who serve as chief academic advisors for undergraduates interested and/or majoring/minoring in their respective departments or programs.
-They are intimately familiar with degree requirements and have the most up-to-date information regarding an area of study, including information on course offerings, four-year planning, independent study projects, research opportunities and internships, graduate school and careers in the field.
-The DUS is an important person to talk to about declaring your major or minor.
+Directors of Undergraduate Studies are faculty who serve as chief academic advisors for undergraduates interested in majoring or minoring in their respective departments or programs.
+They can speak best to the degree requirements and have the most up-to-date information regarding an area of study, including information on course offerings, four-year planning, independent study projects, research opportunities and internships, graduate school and careers in the field.
+The DUS is the person to talk to about declaring your major or minor.
 Even if you receive advising from another faculty member, which you are welcome to seek out, the DUS will be the one to sign off on your declaration form and approve any transfer credit requests.
-Note that each department/program has one primary DUS point of contact but that this may switch to a different faculty member from year to year.
+Note that each department/program has one primary DUS but that this person may switch to a different faculty member from year to year.

 Melissa Bailar